Board of Directors

 District D

-One of my proudest accomplishments was winning an appeal for all pro tem reporters that turned officials to be able to buy back their time while being pro tems.
-It was life-changing for a lot of us and I got to retire 7 years early.
+One of my proudest accomplishments was winning an appeal for all pro tem reporters that allowed officials to buy back their time while being pro team reporters.
+It was life-changing for a lot of us, and I got to retire seven years early.
 I am now private and have many private clients.
 It has been the best thing I’ve ever done, work-wise.
 When not in the courtroom, I love to paint.
 The form is called Mandala dotting.
-I started a group on FB and now have almost 20,000 followers on my page.
+I started a group on FB and now have almost 37,000 followers on my page.

 I am also a Gemologist.
 Jewels are my passion.
-I have a very kind and supportive husband, an adorable and incredibly successful son, two cats and a tortoise.
-Life is good.
+I have a very kind and supportive husband, an adorable and incredibly successful son, two cats, and a tortoise.
+I am loving the niche I have created for myself as a board member of CCRA.

 Email Lauren